Skip to content

 Reviewing and Negotiating Purchase Agreements

-The lawyer can prepare the private purchase agreement, one of the first steps of buying a home in Greece.
+The lawyer assists in drafting and reviewing the private purchase agreement, which is one of the first steps of buying a home in Greece.
+Before drafting the agreement, the lawyer ensures that all necessary documents are in order to guarantee the legal validity and enforceability of the transaction.
 The lawyer can also advise or review the terms and conditions of the contract on your behalf to make sure that your best interests are safe.

 Transferring Ownership of the Property